NicoNethy/holbertonschool-printf/README.md

 The function get_op_func iterates through the list of op_t structs containing valid operators and their corresponding functions.
 It checks each op value in the struct against the given s character until it finds a match, then returns the corresponding function.
 If no match is found, it returns NULL.

+### puts.c

+**The code snippet provided contains three functions: `_putchar`, `putstring`, and `putNum`.**

+The `_putchar` function is a simple implementation of the standard library function putchar.
+It writes a character to the standard output stream using the write system call and returns the number of bytes written.
+If an error occurs, it returns -1 and sets the errno variable.

+The `putstring` function takes a string as an argument and prints it to the standard output stream.
+If the argument is NULL, it prints the string "(null)".
+It returns the length of the string that was printed.

+The `putNum` function is a recursive function that takes an unsigned long integer, a base, and a string of digits as arguments.
+It prints the integer in the given base using the specified digits.
+It works by first recursively dividing the number by the base and calling itself with the quotient, and then printing the remainder using the specified digits.
+It returns the length of the number that was printed.

+These three functions are used in conjunction with the printf function to implement various format specifiers for printing characters, strings, and numbers.

 ### Authors